qualisys/Real-Time-Protocol-Documentation/client/index.md

 4                 | Channel Count         | 32-bit integer         | The number of channels of this analog device in this frame.
 4 * Channel Count | Analog Data           | 32-bit float | Voltage samples with increasing channel order.

-If no analog data is available, Analog Data will contain IEEE NaN (Not a number) float values.
+If the analog data has not been updated in QTM since last rt-packet, Analog Data will contain IEEE NaN (Not a number) float values.

 #### Force components